spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

     under *value*.
 This will set the conversion ratio from fuel to electricity for *power\_plant\_a* and
     *power\_plant\_b* to *0.7* and
     *0.8*, respectively.
-It should like the image below.
+It should look like the image below.
 ![image](../figs_simple_system/simple_system_fix_ratio_out_in_unit_flow.png)

 !!! note